KristenWhitt/ATX_MetroBikes/README.md

 ## Data:
 ### MetroBikes data from 2013-2023 accessed via City of Austin Open Data
-  ### Contains infromation on trip duration, membership type, kiosk location, checkout date and time
+  ### Contains infromation on trip duration, membership type, kiosk location, checkout date and time.
+Further documentation can be found in 01.Project Management

 ## Tools: